Update received from Edmodo, VP Marketing & Adoption, June 1:

 Are edTech and IoT toys fit for UK children?

 In 2016, more than 727,000 UK children had their information compromised following a cyber attack on VTech, including images.
+These toys are sold as educational, even if targeted at an early age.

 As yet UK ministers have declined our civil society recommendations to act and take steps on the public sector security of national pupil data or on the private security of Internet connected toys and things.
 The latter in line with Germany for example.